maxvfischer/DIY-ai-art/README.md

 ![spackling_3](./tutorial_images/build_control_box/spackling_3.jpg)

 I used plastic padding (a two component plastic spackling paste) to cover up the gaps and cracks.
-Be careful with how much hardener you add, as it will dry very quickly if adding to much.
+Be careful with how much hardener you add, as it will dry very quickly if adding too much.

 ![spackling_4](./tutorial_images/build_control_box/spackling_4.jpg)